JOSEAROSEMENA/quantfolio/README.md

+# 📈 Quantfolio
-# 📈 Stock Price Prediction and Portfolio Optimization Tool
+## Stock Price Prediction and Portfolio Optimization Tool
 This project is a **Streamlit-based web app** that allows users to:
 ✅ Fetch real-time stock price data using `yfinance`
 ✅ Visualize historical stock prices with dynamically adjusted x-axis spacing